 If possible, scan your wither tracing, save it as a pdf file, and e-mail it as an attachment with your photographs to email@example.com.

 If you cannot e-mail your wither tracing and photographs, you can mail them to:

 1601 Bern Creek Loop

 Sarasota, FL 34240

-You will be charged an Online Consultation fee of $95.00 for each horse and saddle combination.
-When we receive your wither tracing, photographs, and payment, we will contact you promptly to arrange a convenient time for your Online Saddle Consultation.
-The consultation will include our interpretation of your photographs and wither tracing, assessment of your saddle needs, discussion of saddle options, and our recommendation of saddles to try.
+There is an Online Consultation fee of $125.00 for each horse/riding discipline (for example, dressage, jumping) saddle combination.
+When we receive your wither tracing, photographs, and payment, we will contact you promptly to arrange a convenient time for your consultation.
+The consultation will include our interpretation of your photographs and wither tracing, assessment of your saddle needs, discussion of saddle options, and our recommendations for saddles to try.
 Click here to pay the online consultation fee.

 EXAMPLES OF SADDLE FIT:

 This saddle fits the horse correctly.
 It sits perfectly level behind the horse’s scapula, allowing the shoulder a full range of motion, with the girth positioned a hand’s width from the elbow.